-I always ask people on trips like these “would you recommend it to friends and did you have fun?” and while many people on my boat wished there was some free water (come on, can’t you even give us one bottle when we get on!!!) and better value with the BBQ and Captain’s dinner, not one person I asked said they didn’t enjoy themselves.
+I always ask people on trips like these, “Would you recommend it to friends, and did you have fun?”
+And while many people on my boat wished there was some free water (come on, can’t you even give us one bottle when we get on?!) and better value with the BBQ and captain’s dinner, not one person I asked said they didn’t enjoy themselves.
 In heartbeat they said they would all do it again.
-In fact for some, this was there second or third Busabout tour.
+In fact for some, this was their second or third Busabout tour.

 And I think that says a lot about how good the company and experience is.